 But first we went to the Border Store to get lunch boxes and transferr to a bus (by no means as luxurious as Kimberley Rose) driven by a specialist local guide.
-We crossed the ford at East Alligator River and proceeded along the Arnhem Highway for a short distance, then turned off to the Enquire Waterhole, a picturesque location with water, Paperbark trees, lush green flood plains, birds and probably crocodiles, although I didn't see any.
+We crossed the ford at East Alligator River, proceeded along the Arnhem Highway for a short distance, then turned off to the Enquire Waterhole, a picturesque location with water, Paperbark trees, lush green flood plains, birds and probably crocodiles, although I didn't see any.

 Next we went to a nearby rock art site which was similar in appearance to Ubirr, both being elevated rock formations looking out over wet lands and flood plains.
 There we saw some exquisite rock paintings and were told about the antiquity of habitation and the archaeological periods which are detailed in the adjacent table obtained from The Nomadic Explorers.